 Emergency Powers Spark Concern in Hungary, Poland

 Certain European leaders are using the COVID-19 crisis to seize greater political power and erode already fragile democratic institutions.
 Experts fear these expanded powers could replace a public health crisis with a political one.
-Hungary, for example, enacted an emergency law on March 30 that gave Prime Minister Viktor Orbán the right to rule by decree (without parliament’s involvement).
+Hungary, for example, enacted an emergency law in March 2020, that gave Prime Minister Viktor Orbán the right to rule by decree (without parliament’s involvement).
 With this authority, Orbán’s government passed a slate of legislation unrelated to combating COVID-19, including a law in May that banned legal recognition of Hungary’s transgender citizens.
 The emergency law also conferred on Orbán the power to suspend existing laws and jail those who publicize facts the government deems “distorted” or “false” for up to five years.
 Meanwhile, in Poland, the ruling party has tried to take advantage of the difficulty of in-person voting and public demonstrations by pushing for a controversial mail-in election and rushing through legislation previously blocked by popular protests.

 2015 Migration Crisis Tests EU’s Asylum Policy